hilton/hilton.github.com/blog/_posts/2015-02-25-zero-code-delusion.md

 > You have not eliminated coding, you just disguised it.

 In practice, it turns out that disguising programming has an advantage.
 The important difference between disguised programming and normal programming is not the typing but who gives it a try.
-Non-programmers - often business analysts - are often quite willing to have a go at the disguised version…

-**As long as you don’t call it ‘programming’.**
+Non-programmers - often business analysts - are often quite willing to have a go at the disguised version… _as long as you don’t call it ‘programming’_.

 It turns out that there are plenty of non-programmers who are highly intelligent, analytical and who pay attention to detail.
 These people _could have been programmers if they wanted to be_.
 They just didn’t.
-Instead they have consultancy roles, such as business analyst, or they are the subject matter experts - scientists, doctors and accountants, for example.
+Instead they have consultancy roles, such as business analyst, or they are the subject matter experts - scientists, doctors, lawyers and accountants, for example.

 ## Socially-acceptable programming